 The success of the BBSP, now the Bryan Warren School of Pathology, was a joy to him, and he would have wished for any aspiring young Bosnian doctor in difficult personal circumstances to qualify for this special award.

-The next Congress for which these bursaries will be available will be in 2018 – Amman, Jordan (Oct 14 -19) and further details about how to apply will be posted on this page in early 2018.
+The next Congress for which these bursaries will be available will be in 2020 – Glasgow, UK (29 August – 2 September).
+Application process to be announced in 2020.